Calcium Channel Blockers

 Things to know about calcium channel blockers

-Many of these medications require some monitoring with blood work.
-Depending on which medication, your doctor will test your blood to monitor things such as liver or kidney function, the electrolytes or salts in your blood, or your blood counts of red blood cells, white blood cells, and platelets.
-Some seizure drugs can cause problems with how the bone marrow and organs work.
-Regular blood work helps your doctor monitor for side effects.5
+Your doctor will routinely test your blood on a schedule to monitor your blood counts of red blood cells, white blood cells, platelets and your kidney and liver function.
+All seizure drugs can cause problems with how the bone marrow and organs work.
+Regular blood work helps your doctor control side effects.5

 Sometimes your doctor may recommend combining 2 or more anti-seizure medicines, often from different classes.3,5